![]() |

 With such a clear demonstration of both her artistic vision and her ability to get the best out of actors, Maggie might reasonably have hoped that she would be able to move into the commercial theatre, perhaps even securing a permanent post as artistic director somewhere.
 Unfortunately, for whatever reason, this never happened, and by 2000 the burden of commuting to Battersea and the wish to explore other possibilities led her to suspend the GST’s activities for a time.
 Alas, they never resumed.

 Even before the GST’s awards and nominations, the glowing reviews for The Rude Mechanicals’ work meant that Maggie was in demand for productions in London’s drama schools.
 1990 saw the first of a number of these for Mountview, starting with Max Frisch’s The Fire Raisers.
 One of her students in that first group was Eddie Marsan, who went on to play roles in many of the GST’s productions.
-Other schools that called upon her included LAMDA, Webber Douglas, Rose Bruford, RADA, and The Drama Centre, and she became a regular at East 15, to whom she later donated the GST’s costume collection.
+Other schools that called upon her included LAMDA, Webber Douglas, Rose Bruford, RADA, and The Drama Centre, and she became a regular at East 15, to whom she later donated the GST’s costume collection (the photo shows her with the East 15 cast of her 2006 production of Working).
 She and Julian also spent a very enjoyable term in 2004 at the University of Southern Florida’s annual “Brit School”, where she directed and designed a production of The Tempest, with Julian as Prospero.

 And she had many other strings to her bow.
 With a strong visual imagination, she had always been heavily involved with the set design for her own productions and had frequently, in fact, undertaken it herself.
 In 2000, wishing to branch out within the theatre world she found she was able to fund a year’s course at Motley, the set-design school.
 This turned out, though, to be a slight disappointment: she certainly learnt some useful techniques, but she had underestimated how much stagecraft she had developed in her own productions.
 For, in addition to her artistic flair and considerable knowledge of historical design, she came to the course already well-versed in the art of creating a set to serve the demands of a play.
 Nonetheless, graduating from the course gave her a recognised qualification and thus the basis for working as freelance designer for other theatre companies, which had been her aim.